grec59/win-toolkit/README.md

 ## Overview

-This PowerShell script provides a streamlined way to perform system preparation and maintenance tasks on Windows 10/11 endpoints.
+This PowerShell script provides a streamlined way to perform system preparation and maintenance tasks on Windows 10 or 11 operating systems.

 ## Features